-Have you just had the epiphany: what if you could make money from your hobby?
-Good news, plenty of businesses and side projects are born out of simple hobbies and interests.
+What if you could make money from your hobby?
+Good news!
+Plenty of businesses and side projects are born out of simple hobbies and interests.
+You may also benefit from the tax free trading allowance.

-If you earn more than the tax free allowance, you will need to register for Self Assessment and pay tax on any profits.
+If you earn more than the tax free allowance then you’ll need to register for Self Assessment and pay tax on any profits.
 You’ve got two choices from then on:

-Or you can deduct allowable expenses from your gross income, like businesses usually do
+you can deduct allowable expenses from your gross income, like businesses usually do, and pay tax on the profits that are left.

 Log all transactions

-With modern bookkeeping software like Pandle, this is as easy as linking up your bank account as transactions will be pulled over automatically.
-We would recommend opening a separate business bank account which will make it much easier to differentiate between business and personal transactions.
-This will also help you to…
+With simple bookkeeping software like Pandle, this is as easy as linking up your bank account as transactions will be pulled over automatically.
+We recommend opening a separate business bank account, too.
+This makes it much easier to differentiate between business and personal transactions.

 Claim your expenses

-If you would like specialist advice and for someone to manage your accounts, get a free quote from us today to see how much time, stress and money you could save.
+If you would like specialist advice and for someone to manage your accounts, use the live chat button on screen, or get a free quote from us today to see how much time, stress and money you could save.